Abandoned Bicycle Policy Heading link

 Financial Responsibility for Facilities-related Costs Heading link

-The Office of the Vice Chancellor for Administrative Services (OVCAS) is responsible for the operations, maintenance, safety and security of all University-owned facilities.
+The Office of the Vice Chancellor for Administrative Services (OVCAS) is responsible for the operations, maintenance, safety and security of all university-owned facilities.
 Guidelines for determining financial responsibilities for the costs associated with these services can be found in the following documents associated with the UIC Policy on Financial Responsibility for Facilities-related Costs.

-Unit Responsible: OVCAS Business and Finance
+Unit Responsible: OVCAS Business Services

 Laboratory Safety Compliance and Enforcement Policy Heading link